 The one thing we all have in common is wanting to be included.
 That is why it is so important for us to teach our students that by learning about different cultures, we have nothing to fear from each other.

-Ramadan is a sacred month observed by Muslims (people who practice the Islam religion).
+Ramadan is a sacred month observed by Muslims (people who practise the Islam religion).
 During this time, Muslims pray, abstain from pleasures and fast.
 Fasting takes place during the sunlight hours.
 This means families often eat early in the morning (a meal called suhur) or late at night (a meal that breaks the daily fast called iftar).
 Students sometimes experience less sleep when Ramadan lands during the summer months when there are more hours of sunlight.

 Muslims believe that good deeds help keep the spirit well.
 This is multiplied during Ramadan.
 We help our students perform acts of kindness.
 You can get our kindness challenge in our Resource Library or we can email it to you directly.